Jamestown, California: Government

 Jamestown is the headquarters for the Chicken Ranch Rancheria of Me-Wuk Indians of California, a federally recognized tribe of Miwok people.

-Appearances in popular culture
+In popular culture

 Scenes from Back to the Future Part III, the final installment of the Back to the Future trilogy, were filmed in Jamestown.
 A scene from the 2004 movie Hidalgo was also filmed there.
-Exterior scenes from the TV series Petticoat Junction, The Wild Wild West, and Green Acres were filmed in and near Jamestown, as well as parts of the Little House on the Prairie TV series.
+Exterior scenes from the TV series Petticoat Junction, The Wild Wild West, and Green Acres were filmed in and near Jamestown, as well as parts of the Little House on the Prairie TV series, and the 1985 Clint Eastwood film Pale Rider.

 Jamestown was featured by Huell Howser in Road Trip Episode 153.